Älpli - Junker Rundtour (marked trail no. 21)

 In St. Antönien all parking spaces are subject to a charge.
 In the parking lots you can pay with cash, Parkingpay app, Easy-Park or Twint.

-Responsible for this content Prättigau Tourism.
+Responsible for this content Prättigau Marketing.

 This content has been translated automatically.